rahulhaque/adn-sms-laravel/README.md

 Define your `ADN_SMS_KEY` and `ADN_SMS_SECRET` in the `.env` file of your application.

 Or publish the config by copying the `vendor/rahulhaque/adn-sms/config/adn-sms.php` file to `config/adn-sms.php` of your Lumen application.
 Create the directory if doesn't exist.
-Register the config in the `bootstrap/app.php` file in the **Register Config Files** section.
+Register the config in the `bootstrap/app.php` file in the **Register Configuration Files** section.

 ```php
 $app->configure('adn-sms');